rolger/BDD-Kurs-20190916-Teil2/InstructionsEN.md

 ---
 ## Exercise 1 - Get in touch with the existing project
-* Browse through the code and look at the model and it's services
+* Browse through the code and look at the model and its services
 * Understand how the project structure looks like
 * Run the existing Unit Tests and look at the code